Syst. Veg. 2: 106 (1817) APNI

 Brid, CVU, DunT, EGL, EGU, GipP, Glep, Gold, GGr, HNF, HSF, LoM, MonT, MuM, NIS, OtP, OtR, SnM, Strz, VAlp, VRiv, VVP, WaP, WPro, Wim.
 Also WA, SA, Qld, NSW, ACT, Tas.
 Widespread, chiefly in cooler southern areas, often near the coast, but with disjunct occurrences at Wyperfeld National Park in the north-west and a few sites in the subalps (e.g. Baw Baws, Wulgulmerang area), usually in permanently moist sites, often somewhat brackish to subsaline.

 A variable species that includes several forms over its world range.
 A distinctive form with broad culms, and with mostly at least 3 spikelets is apparently restricted to coastal sands.
 This entity appears to match the syntype of Scirpus arenarius Benth.
-(1878) nom.illeg., and is a replaced synonym of Scirpus psammophilus S.T.Blake.
+(1878) nom.illeg., which is a replaced synonym of Scirpus psammophilus S.T.Blake.
 Muasya & Simpson (2002) treated S. psammophilus as a taxonomic synonym of Isolepis cernua var. setiformis (Benth.)
 Muasya, which however has a 2-fid style (3-fid in S. arenarius).
-Bentham described S. arenarius as having two styles, and it is so figured by Clarke (III.
-Cyper. tab. xlvii. figs. 1-2), however, Blake (1940) points out that the syntypes (from Wilson's Promontory) have 3 styles, though otherwise agreeing with Clarke's figure.
+Bentham described S. arenarius as having 2-fid styles, and it is so figured by Clarke (III.
+Cyper. tab. xlvii. figs. 1-2), however, Blake (1940) points out that the syntypes (from Wilson's Promontory) have 3-fid styles, though otherwise agreeing with Clarke's figure.
 Another entity with predominantly 2-fid styles may be referrable to Isolepis setiformis (S.T.Blake) K.L.Wilson.
-In Muasya & Simpson (2002), this species is distinguished from I. cernua by the number of style branches, with styles of I. setiformis 2-fid and I. cernua 3-fid.
+Blake explicitly described Scirpus setiformis as a new species, and did not base it on Bentham's variety.
+In Muasya & Simpson (2002), I. setiformis is distinguished from I. cernua by the number of style branches, with 2-fid styles in I. setiformis 2-fid and 3-fid styles in I. cernua.
 However, it is currently unclear if this character is reliable, as plants with a mixture of 2-fid and 3-fid styles have been collected.

 Close to Isolepis platycarpa (see note for that species).